Jazzpirate/RusTeX/tex-glyphs/src/resources/patches.md

 so by parsing the `pdftex.map` file, which contains a list of properties for each `.tfm` file; in particular, it lists a `.enc` file and/or a `.pfa` or `.pfb` file.
-These contain (ideally) glyph names for each glyph in the font, which is then mapped to a unicode character by using the `glyphmap.txt` file, which contains a list of glyph names and their unicode character (one per line, separated by a space).
+These contain (ideally) glyph names for each glyph in the font, which is then mapped to a unicode character by using the `glyphs.map` file, which contains a list of glyph names and their unicode character (one per line, separated by a space).

 Ideally, that would always yield the correct unicode character, but glyphnames are